Low-Congestion Shortcuts without Embedding: Tree-Restricted Shortcuts

-Convergecasting/broadcasting on a tree is helpful in tree-restricted shortcut routing because we can intuitively envision each shortcut subgraph $H_i$ as a family of subtrees (in our notation: block components).
-This communication within each block component will be the main building-block of primitives that operate on entire parts in parallel.
+Convergecast and broadcast are used to facilitate routing in tree-restricted shortcuts.
+We can intuitively envision the shortcut edges $H_i$ as a family of subtrees (in our notation: block components).
+Aggregation of values within each block component can be exactly achieved by simultaneously convergecasting and broadcasting in all block components.
+We extend this result to true part-wise aggregation.

-\begin{theorem}[Routing on tree-restricted shortcuts] \global \StateTheoremRoutingOnTreeShortcuts{ On a $T$-restricted shortcut with congestion $c$ and block parameter $b$ there are deterministic distributed algorithms for: \begin{enumRomanVert} \item Electing a leader for each of the parts in parallel. \item Convergecasting $O(\log n)$-bit messages to the leader of each part in parallel. \item Broadcasting a $O(\log n)$-bit message from the leader of each part in parallel. \end{enumRomanVert} Each algorithm takes $O(b(D + c))$ CONGEST rounds. }\StateTheoremRoutingOnTreeShortcuts \end{theorem} \global \ProofRoutingOnTreeShortcuts{\begin{proof} All of these algorithms have a common flavor: for each part we perceive its shortcut subgraph as a supergraph of at most $b$ supernodes where each supernode is a block component.
+\begin{theorem}[Routing on tree-restricted shortcuts] \global \StateTheoremRoutingOnTreeShortcuts{ Given a $T$-restricted shortcut with congestion $c$ and block parameter $b$, there are deterministic distributed algorithms that terminate in $O(b(D + c))$ rounds for the following problems. \begin{enumerate} \item Electing a leader for each of the parts in parallel. \item Convergecasting $O(\log n)$-bit messages to the leader of each part in parallel. \item Broadcasting a $O(\log n)$-bit message from the leader of each part in parallel. \end{enumerate} }\StateTheoremRoutingOnTreeShortcuts \end{theorem} \global \ProofRoutingOnTreeShortcuts{\begin{proof} All of these algorithms have a common flavor: for each part we perceive its shortcut edges $H_i$ as a supergraph of at most $b$ supernodes where each supernode corresponds to a block component.
 We proceed to describe each of the algorithms on the supergraph and implicitly assume that intra-block communication happens after each step of the algorithm.

 Communication within block components can be done in parallel using \Cref{lemma:routing-on-trees}: all the nodes of a block component convergecast the relevant information to the block-root and subsequently the block-root broadcasts the result back.